THIS PAGE WILL BE THE VISUAL REPOSITORY FOR THE LITTLEDEAN CELTIC HEADS. THIS IS AN UNIQUE COLLECTION OF STONE HEADS

 Anyone familiar with the so called Celtic Head will immediately recognise the fundamental difference in the Littledean heads.
 Many are small and crude with the minimum of sculpting.
 They are as an overall type, with the exception of the oval face masks which have clear Continental parallels, etched into suitably shaped small to medium sized stones.
 Only a few can be regarded as heads sculpted in three dimensional form e.g. NO.10. and then never has the back of the head been sculpted.
-It should be perfectly obvious to anyone that the Littledean heads bear no relationship to the Graeco-Roman classical mind.
-As a class of British Iron Age objects they are at this point in time, with the exception of the oval face masks, unique numerically, stylistically and culturally with no precise parallels throughout the Celtic World.
-Professor Miranda Aldhouse-Green considers they may be to do with healing and eye conditions, central to which may be elevated levels of iron in the water.
-Given the evidence for varied geology amongst the heads she considers the Littledean site may have been on a pilgrimage route between shrines such as Lydney half a dozen miles or so down the Severn estuary.
-The required reading matter for Miranda Green’s assessment of healing sanctuaries for eye ailments, is her 2011 important contribution to Celtic religion The Gods of the Celts, where in Chapter 5 “Water-Gods and Healers” she cites many Continental and British examples where sanctuaries may have existed for eye healing cults.
+As a class of British Iron Age objects and with the exception of the oval face masks, they appear at this point in time to have no precise parallels.
+On inspection Professor Miranda Aldhouse – Green considers that, given the way many of the heads are shaped and depicted that they may be to do with healing and eye conditions, central to which may be elevated levels of iron in the Littledean water, either naturally or elevated through the processes of metal smithing.
+Miranda Green deals at length, in her book The Gods of the Celts, with the evidence of healing in the Iron Age at the Fontes Sequanae at the source of he river Seine and again at ‘Source des Roches de Chamalieres’ south of Clermont Ferrand.
+She describes how both sites show impressive evidence of eye complaints amongst the huge numbers of wooden votives.
+Many of the wooden figures at the Seine sanctuary although no more than simple rectangular blocks, have the head clearly shaped: “perhaps recognition is important, or perhaps the eye problems suggested by the closed eyes on many images, caused the head to receive special attention.”
+Given the evidence for varied geology amongst the heads Professor Green considers the Littledean site may have been on a pilgrimage route between shrines such as Lydney half a dozen miles or so down the Severn estuary, which draws a direct parallel with pilgrims travelling to the springs at the source of the Seine during the 1st century BC.
+We should probably consider that wooden votives may also have been deposited at Littledean and not survived.